Bank of Canada: History

-Prior to the creation of the Bank of Canada, the Bank of Montreal, then the nation's largest bank, acted as the government's banker, and the federal Department of Finance was responsible for printing Canada's banknotes.
+Prior to the creation of the Bank of Canada, the Bank of Montreal, then the nation's largest bank, acted as the government's banker, and the federal Department of Finance was responsible for printing Canada's government notes.

 In 1933, Prime Minister R.B.
 Bennett instituted the Royal Commission on Banking and Currency and it reported its policy recommendations in favour of the establishment of a central bank for Canada.
 The Royal Commission's members consisted of Scottish jurist Lord Macmillan, Bank of England director Sir Charles Addis, Canadian former Finance Minister William Thomas White, Banque Canadienne de Montréal general manager Beaudry Leman, and Premier of Alberta John Edward Brownlee.
+One of Bennett's motivations was to lessen Canada's dependence on American banks based in New York, which he felt had dominant influence on the value of the Canadian dollar.

 The bank was chartered by and under the Bank of Canada Act on 3 July 1934, as a privately owned corporation, a move taken in order to ensure the bank would be free from partisan political influence.
 The bank's purpose was set out in the preamble to the act: "to regulate credit and currency in the best interests of the economic life of the nation, to control and protect the external value of the national monetary unit and to mitigate by its influence fluctuations in the general level of production, trade, prices and employment, so far as may be possible within the scope of monetary action, and generally to promote the economic and financial welfare of the Dominion".
 With the exception of the word "Canada" replacing "the Dominion", the wording today is identical to the 1934 legislation.
 On 11 March 1935, the Bank of Canada began operations, following the granting of royal assent to the Bank of Canada Act.

+Upon its initial creation, the bank was primarily tasked with anchoring Canada’s economy globally and managing foreign exchange.
+The bank was not tasked with managing inflation.

 In 1938, while William Lyon Mackenzie King was serving as prime minister, the bank was legally designated a federal Crown corporation.
 The minister of finance holds the entire share capital issued by the bank.
-"The capital shall be divided into one hundred thousand shares of the par value of fifty dollars each, which shall be issued to the Minister to be held by the Minister on behalf of Her Majesty in right of Canada."
 No changes were made in the purpose of the bank.